What is Hard Money and Easy Money?

-Gold and silver coins still maintain their value up until today.
+Gold and silver coins still maintain their value today.
 Hence they are a form of hard money.
-In fact the best currency standard used to be the gold standard.
+In fact, the best currency standard used to be the gold standard.

-However the problem is that currencies are in the hands of governments and central banks.
-It is up to them to figure out and implement financial monetary policies.
+However, the problem is that currencies are in the hands of governments and central banks.
+It is up to them to figure out and implement financial and monetary policies.

 This is because politicians tend to make a lot of promises to their populations.
 So they constantly ask central banks to give them money.
-As a result politicians end up debasing the currency and creating a lot of debt to fulfill their promises.
+As a result, politicians end up debasing the currency and creating a lot of debt to fulfil their promises.

 Gresham’s law states that bad money drives out good money.
-This happens if one money in the system is more valuable than the other.
-Consequently people will horde the good money that has a better store of value.
-They will put it away for safe keeping.
+This happens if one form of money in the system is more valuable than the other.
+Consequently, people will horde the good money that has a better store of value.
+They will put it away for safekeeping.

 Example of Gresham’s Law: The US Dimes

-Firstly because of the US government removed the coins out of circulation.
-However it was also in line with Gresham’s law; the coins were partly kept by the population.
+Firstly the US government removed the coins from circulation.
+However, it was also in line with Gresham’s law; the coins were partly kept by the population.

 Easy Money Vs Hard Money